danboo/godot-RigidBodyParticles2D/README.md

 **Instructions**

-1. Copy the 'addons' directory into your project.
+1. Copy the `addons/` directory into your project.
-2. Create a new scene that has a 'RigidBody2D' as its root node (Don't forget to setup a 'CollisionShape2D' and the collision layer/mask).
-You can add whatever you like below this node; for example a Sprite.
+2. Create a new scene that has a `RigidBody2D` as its root node (Don't forget to setup a `CollisionShape2D` and the collision layer/mask).
+You can add whatever you like below this node; for example a `Sprite2D`.
 This scene represents an individual particle, and will be instanced each time a particle is emitted.
-3. In another new or existing scene use 'Instance Child Scene' to add 'addons/RigidBodyParticles2D/RigidBodyParticles2D.tscn' as a node.
+3. In another new or existing scene use 'Instance Child Scene' to add `addons/RigidBodyParticles2D/RigidBodyParticles2D.tscn` as a node.
 This will be the particle emitter.
-4. On the newly instanced emitter node, set the 'Particle Scene' property to the scene you created in step 2.
+4. On the newly instanced emitter node, set the `particle_scene` property ("Particle Scene" in the inspector) to the scene you created in step 2.
 5. Tune other various properties on the emitter node, play the scene, rinse and repeat to your liking.

 **Description**

-This addon makes it possible to create simple particle systems that emit `RigidBody2D` based scenes, which Godot's `Particles2d` node cannot.
+This addon makes it possible to create simple particle systems that emit `RigidBody2D` based scenes, which Godot's `Particles2D` node cannot.
 This lets particles interact with the environment like bouncing off other physics bodies, or use collision detection to apply affects like damage.

 And because the particles are user created scenes, you have more control over their behaviors.
-You can attach any other nodes to the parent `RigidBody2D` like a `Light2D` or even a `Particles2D`.
+You can attach any other nodes to the parent `RigidBody2D` like a `Sprite2D`, `Light2D` or even a `Particles2D`.

 Using custom scripts you can modify particles during over their lifetime, like rotating them so they're oriented along the path they are traveling, stretching their trails in line with their velocity, or changing the lighting intensity as they near end of life.

 Note that emitting many `RigidBody2D` instances in rapid succession can have an adverse affect on performance.
-For this reason, you should keep the scenes small and efficient, and the number of instanced particles relatively low.
+For this reason, you should keep the particle scenes small and efficient, and the number of instanced particles relatively low.

 **Randomness**